Nico Minardos: Notable events

 On September 28, 1966, Minardos, who was co-starring with actor Eric Fleming in an MGM-TV movie filming on location in Peru to be titled Selva Alta (High Jungle), was involved in a canoeing mishap on the Huallaga River in which Fleming drowned.
 Minardos, a strong swimmer, was unable to rescue Fleming from the rapids and only barely survived himself.
-Fleming's body disappeared in the turbulent waters and was not recovered until three days later.
+Fleming's body was swept away in the turbulent waters and was only found three days later.

-In 1986, Minardos was one of the defendants in a case related to the Iran-Contra Affair, resulting from Minardos' business association with the Saudi arms merchant Adnan Khashoggi.
+In 1986, Minardos was one of the defendants in a case related to the Iran–Contra affair, resulting from Minardos' business association with the Saudi arms merchant Adnan Khashoggi.
 Minardos was caught in an FBI sting operation in New York and was indicted by then-U.S. Attorney Rudy Giuliani on charges of conspiracy to illegally ship arms to Iran.
 He was represented by attorneys William Kunstler and Ron Kuby in this case.
 Minardos was interviewed by Mike Wallace for a segment of the show 60 Minutes regarding his role in the case.
 Although the indictment was dismissed, the cost of his legal defense drove him to the point of bankruptcy and ended his Hollywood career.
 Minardos traded his home in Beverly Hills for a sailing yacht in Florida, which he outfitted and sailed across the Atlantic Ocean to his Greek homeland with a crew that included his son George.